-The Boulder Arts Commission is seeking volunteer panel members to support the selection process in the cultural grants program by contributing expertise to the decision making process.
+The Boulder Arts Commission seeks volunteer panel members to support the selection procedure of the cultural grants program by contributing expertise to the decision making process.
 The decisions of the panel members are considered advisory; all approvals, recommendations to City Council, and final decisions are the responsibility of the Boulder Arts Commission.

 REQUIREMENTS FOR PANEL MEMBERS / TIME COMMITMENT

 - Abide by the Code of Conduct for City of Boulder staff, council, board, and commission members, as described in the Revised City Code Chapter 2-7.